saghul/uvent/NOTES.rst

 Since the libev removal from libuv, only one Poll handle can be instantiated for a given fd.
 If more than one Poll handle is created a segfault will occur.
 Since the gevent socket creates 2 'io' watchers (which use a Poll handle internally) some kind of refcounting would be necessary to avoid creating more than one Poll handle for a given fd.
-Another solution would be to implement our own socket module.
+Another solution would be to implement our own socket module. **UPDATE:** This has been fixed with the inclusion of the SharedPoll pseudo-handle.